Skip to main content

 Expert Insights

-If your reporting stops at dials, you're flying blind.
-Build your calculator to track at least dial-to-connect, connect-to-meeting, meeting show rate, and meeting-to-opportunity.
-That's how you spot whether your issue is list quality, SDR execution, or AE follow-through.
+A single blended conversion rate hides where you're actually losing deals.
+Build your calculator to track dial-to-connect, connect-to-meeting, meeting show rate, and meeting-to-opportunity separately.
+That's how you diagnose whether the constraint is list quality, SDR execution, or AE follow-through, and fix the right thing instead of guessing.

 Common Mistakes to Avoid